 Freiburg's oldest gate, St. Martin, date back to the year 1202.
 It took the work of two additional generations to fill the holes in the wall, the entrances to the city, with proper gates.

 How was all this financed?
-Most of the work was done by the citizens themselves but the Stadtrodel included provisions in case of a succession: One third fell to the city earmarked ad aedificium (for building purposes).
+Most of the work was done by the citizens themselves, but the Stadtrodel included provisions in case of a succession: one-third of the heritage fell to the city earmarked ad aedificium (for building purposes).

 they destroyed their fortifications.
 The city remained much limited in its boundaries until the middle of the 19th century.